 Name a cuisine and Birmingham will have a decent restaurant serving it.
 The city is rapidly developing a name for fine dining with 4 Michelin starred restaurants.
 But for me, the real draw is the number of reasonably priced eateries, offering both quality and variety.
 Ofcourse, Birmingham is synonymous with the famous Balti.
 If you are a fan of curry, then there is simply nowhere better in the country for it.
 The city centre houses several excellent Indian restaurants, but for a real authentic Brummie experience, you need to head to the Balti triangle.

 And of course, for drinks, there’s also a lot of cosy pubs and bars, serving everything from gin to fine wines to ales.
+Read more about my favourite places to eat and drink in Birmingham.

-Over the last 10 years, Birmingham has developed a name as a shopping Mecca.
-There’s the Bullring – one of the largest shopping centres in Europe, Grand Central (opened just over a year ago) – home to number of flagship stores outside of London, The Mailbox – if you are fan of designer shops, and Resorts World (on the outskirts of Birmingham) – for outlet shopping.
+Over the last 10 years, Birmingham has developed a name as a shopping mecca.
+There’s the Bullring – one of the largest shopping centres in Europe, The Grand Central (opened just over a year ago) – home to number of flagship stores outside of London, The Mailbox – if you are a fan of designer shops, and Resorts World (on the outskirts of Birmingham) – for outlet shopping.

 Bonus reason: It’s easy to get to